dpieve/WordCounter/README.md

 1. Clone this repository or download the source code as a ZIP file.
 2. Open the solution file (`WordCounter.sln`) in Visual Studio.
 3. Build and run the solution.

+## Contributing
+If you have any ideas or suggestions for how to improve the code, please feel free to share them with me.
+You can do this by opening an issue on GitHub or by creating a pull request with your proposed changes.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.